candlecorp/wick/crates/sdk/wasmflow-codec/README.md

 ![Maintenance](https://img.shields.io/badge/maintenance-activly--developed-brightgreen.svg)

-The Vino Codec crate contains the serialization and deserialization functions and structures for communicating in and out of Vino Components.
+The Wasmflow Codec crate contains the serialization and deserialization functions and structures for communicating in and out of Wasmflow Components.

 ### JSON